yeasin2002/yeasin2002/README.md

 - 💬 Loves to Talk about Technology, Software, Coding, And Ideas
 - 🤝 Open for Collaboration, Excited to collaborate on innovative projects.
-- 🌱 Explorering Go,MySQL,MongoDB  etc.
+- 🌱 Explorering Go,Database,Linux  etc.

 #### Specialized In [ Front End ]